Mayo Clinic's approach

 Stroke telemedicine is a field requiring specialized and coordinated care.
 Mayo Clinic neurologists trained in blood vessel conditions (vascular neurologists), brain surgery (neurosurgeons), brain imaging (neuroradiologists) and those in stroke telemedicine centers work as a team with emergency medicine doctors and staff at remote sites, treating hundreds of stroke patients every year.

 Doctors at Mayo Clinic's campus in Arizona began participating in stroke telemedicine as a trial in 2007.
-Since then, telestroke doctors at Mayo Clinic campuses in Arizona, Florida and Minnesota assess and treat over 1,500 patients annually at nearly 28 remote hospital sites across five states.
+Since then, telestroke doctors at Mayo Clinic campuses in Arizona, Florida and Minnesota assess and treat over 1,500 patients annually at 27 remote hospital sites across five states.

 Our mission to find and share medical expertise means close contact with people working to discover better methods of caring for people who have had a stroke.
 Past research led to today's state-of-the-art stroke telemedicine network to help diagnose and treat strokes.
 Our commitment to expand knowledge for all stroke patients drives current research.